 The John Goodwin Tower Center Undergraduate Research Fellowships

 The John G. Tower Center offers a limited number of research fellowships to SMU undergraduate students to pursue collaborative work in politics and government.
-The Undergraduate Fellows work closely with faculty in developing a research project resulting in a publication or final paper presented at a professional meeting or before a faculty committee.
+The Undergraduate Fellows work closely with SMU faculty in developing a research project resulting in a publication in the Dialogue and a presentation.
+The Research Fellow will be introduced to substantive issues, appropriate research methodologies and techniques, research design, theory development.
 The Tower Center's Undergraduate Fellows are accepted during the second semester of their sophomore year and serve as fellows during their junior and senior years.
-Selection is based on merit and determined by an application and interview process emphasizing ability and interest in research.
-Each fellow receives a stipend of $800 per semester for a maximum of four consecutive semesters, a book allowance for documents related to the independent study project, support for research expenses approved by the Director of the Center and support for travel to appropriate academic conference(s) for presentation of their research.
+Selection is based on merit and determined by an application process emphasizing ability and interest in research.
+Each fellow receives a scholarship award of $800 per semester for a maximum of four consecutive semesters.

 There are four fellowships and each fellow is designated by the name of the donor of his fellowship:

 - Edwin L. Cox Fellowship Award

 - Al G. Hill, Jr. Fellowship Award

 - Henry S. Miller Fellowship Award